rgcgithub/regenie/README.md

 ## Version history
+Version 2.0.2 (Bug fix for burden testing with BGEN files not in v1.2 with 8-bit encoding; enabled faster step 2 implementation with Zstd compressed BGEN files in v1.2 with 8-bit encoding)

 Version 2.0.1 (New option `--catCovList` to specify categorical covariates; Enabled parameter expansion when specifying select phenotypes/covariates to analyze [e.g. 'PC{1:10}'])

 Version 2.0 (Added burden testing functionality for region or gene-based tests [see [website](https://rgcgithub.github.io/regenie/options/#burden-testing) for details]; added sample size column in summary stats output).